Shane-Lester99/Pop-Culture-Snapshot/README.md

 - Deployment, Backend, and application configuration built by Shane Lester

-- Component development and react redux interface built by Jimmy Yuan and styled/ designed by David Ullauri
+- Component development and react redux interface built by Jimmy Yuan and styled/ designed by David Ullauri.
+Links to their github can be found under contributors.

 - Built as part of the TTP CUNY2X bootcamp with first release on a 6 day strict deadline